UCSD-ECEMAE-148/148-spring-2025-final-project-team-13/README.md

 - **Real-time Processing**: On-device model inference with OAK-D Lite provided consistent performance
 - **Voice Integration Challenges**: HTTP communication between PC and Jetson introduced latency considerations

-### Project Management Learnings

-**Time Estimation Reality Check**
-We learned the hard way to overestimate how long things actually take.
-What seemed like a "30-minute PID tuning session" often turned into hours of debugging.
-Hardware failures, cable issues, and unexpected software conflicts consistently derailed our timeline estimates.
-Our advice: triple your initial time estimates and you might be close to reality.

-**The Art of Troubleshooting**
-Every component failure taught us systematic troubleshooting skills.
-When something broke, we learned to:
-- Isolate the problem by testing components individually
-- Check the obvious things first (cables, power, connections)
-- Document what worked before vs. what changed
-- Keep spare components when possible
-- Never assume it's a software issue until you've ruled out hardware

-**Adaptability Under Pressure**
-The Jetson failure at 11:30 PM the night before race day became our masterclass in crisis management.
-We learned that having good documentation, modular code architecture, and maintaining relationships with TAs and other teams can save your project.
-Being adaptable meant quickly pivoting from panic to problem-solving mode.

-**Creative Problem-Solving**
-When conventional solutions failed, creativity became our best tool:
-- Used 3D printing to rapidly prototype custom mounts and holders
-- Repurposed everyday items for temporary fixes during testing
-- Collaborated with other teams when our hardware was unreliable
-- Found innovative ways to integrate multiple sensors without interference
-- Developed workarounds for component limitations (like our dual power button solution)

-**Communication is Everything**
-Working as a team with diverse backgrounds taught us that clear communication prevents most problems.
-Regular check-ins, shared documentation, and explaining technical concepts across different expertise levels became crucial for success.

-**Backup Plans Save Projects**
-Always have a backup plan.
-Whether it's spare hardware, alternative software approaches, or team collaboration strategies, redundancy in planning proved invaluable when primary systems failed.

 ## Struggles & Challenges